 What’s something you’d like to see more of within the Black Canadian community?

-What do you think those outside the Black Canadian community need to better understand in order to coexist with Black Canadians in a respectful and considerate way?
+What do you think those outside the Black Canadian community need to better understand to coexist with Black Canadians in a respectful and considerate way?

 Without running the risk of painting all “those outside the black Canadian community” with too broad a brush, I would simply say that every group, every community, and also every individual wants to strike an appropriate balance between fitting in and standing out.
 When conflicts are boiled down to that super-simple level, it makes it easier to coexist with others respectfully and peacefully, and we can learn a lot more from one another as well.